ieee-vgtc/ieeevis.org/year/2017/info/call-participation/doctoral_colloquium.md

 Student submissions will be peer-reviewed and selections will be made on the basis of their contribution to the colloquium goals, strength of research direction, and the advisor's assessment.
 Accepted submissions will be printed for colloquium participants.

-## Doctoral Colloquium Chairs
+## CHAIRS

-Hank Childs, University of Oregon
+Hank Childs, University of Oregon, USA
-Tatiana von Landesberger, TU Darmstadt
+Tatiana von Landesberger, TU Darmstadt, Germany
-Marc Streit, Johannes Kepler University Linz
+Marc Streit, Johannes Kepler University Linz, Austria

-Contact VIS DC co-chairs: [doctoral_coll@ieeevis.org](mailto:doctoral_coll@ieeevis.org)
+For further information, please email: [doctoral_coll@ieeevis.org](mailto:doctoral_coll@ieeevis.org)